atul-atul/atul-atul.github.io/docs/_posts/2022-07-07-Is-_TDD_-Dead-Discussion-Revisited.md

 For experienced folks, the TDD may not be much of a value apart from discipline (but a large part of life is discipline).
 They can make the code maintainable with unit/ integration, etc which are not necessarily written with test-first approach.

-Another point where everyone agreed was that experience helps you in designing better.

 I haven’t seen much test code where mocking was not overused.
 All three of them agreed that they did not prefer mocking.

 A quick search [indicates][hey-code-metrics] that DHH’s Hey codebase (which is recent in timeline) has Code to Test ratio of 1:0.7 which is quite good.
 So he is all for well tested code; just not so much for dogmatic test-driven code.